iipr-Master-Data-Science/scw_python_cftmat_2018/README.md

 # files-2016-06-27-cfmehu
-Extra files for the 2016-06-27-cfmehu Software Carpentry Workshop
+Files for the 2016-06-27-cfmehu Software Carpentry Workshop